U

 Penis Fish

 Despite its name, it is not actually a fish but a marine spoonworm.
 It gets its name from its unusual, phallic-like shape.
-Their body is long and cylindrical, with most specimens measuring between 10 and 30 centimeters long.
+Its body is long and cylindrical, with most specimens measuring between 10 and 30 centimeters long.
 They appear yellowish-brown, and their skin is smooth and covered in small papillae.
 Penis fish possess a spatula-shaped proboscis that they use for feeding, swimming, and digging their tunnels.

 Penis Fish Behavior

 Scientists know little about their lifestyle or behavior.
-They are detrivores that live most of their life in burrows they dig in sand or mud.
-Small fish and crustaceans often make their homes in these burrows and live off of the leftover food particles that the penis fish expel, hence the name “innkeeper fish.”
-The spoon worm tolerate this relationship, as it benefits all of the parties involved.
+They are detritivores that live most of their life in burrows they dig in sand or mud.
+Small fish and crustaceans often make their homes in these burrows and live off the leftover food particles that the penis fish expel, hence the name “innkeeper fish.”
+The spoon worm tolerates this relationship, as it benefits all of the parties involved.
 They commonly wash up on the shores of beaches in great numbers.
 To this day, scientists don’t know why this happens.
 Some believe that they wash up due to storms, while others contend that they swim out to sea to breed and then get washed ashore.

 Penis Fish Distribution, Population, and Habitat